IBUS 4125: Global Banking in EuropeUndergraduate Global Enrichment in France and the UK

-U.S. citizens will need a valid passport to travel to Switzerland, France, and England.
+U.S. citizens will need a valid passport to travel to France and the UK.
 If you already have a passport, you need to check the expiration date and confirm that it is more than seven months after the program ends.
 If you do not have a passport, or your passport needs to be renewed, you will need to apply for one immediately upon confirmation.

 A visa is a document that proves that travel into a particular country has been approved by their governing body.
 U.S. citizens do not need a visa for visits up to 90 days for tourism in the UK or France.
 Non-U.S. passport holders should check with the British and French consulates regarding visa requirements and fees.
 A consulate is a foreign government's official place of residence and representation in a foreign country.
 While consulates provide passports, birth registration, and many other services, they also have consular sections which issue visas for foreign citizens to visit, study, and work in their country.
-If you carry a passport other than a U.S. passport and are required to carry a visa into Switzerland, France, and/or England, you will be responsible for securing your visa; you will work closely with the Program Manager (Mary Krebs) to make sure you have any University-specific documentation that you need.
+If you carry a passport other than a U.S. passport and are required to carry a visa into Europe, you will be responsible for securing your visa; you will work closely with the Program Manager (Candice Bonrud) to make sure you have any University-specific documentation that you need.

 To apply, please visit the Apply page.
 Students will be charged a $50 application fee.
-The application cycle starts on March 1, 2020 and the priority deadline is 12:00 pm (noon) on April 1, 2020.
+The application cycle starts on March 1, 2023 and the priority deadline is 12:00 pm (noon) on April 3, 2023.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
-Applications will be reviewed and students will be informed of their application decision in about seven to ten days after the priority deadline.
+Applications to competitive programs will be selected via lottery.
+Students will be informed of their application decision in about seven to ten days after the priority deadline.

 Up to 30 University of Minnesota undergraduate students.